 One of the most common questions homeowners ask remodeling contractors is, “Should we hire an architect or a designer for our project?”
 For most small projects, such as enlarging a window opening or removing a non-bearing wall, the answer is no. The contractor and homeowner can handle both the design and construction end.

 Architects are trained in design theory, engineering, and project management.
-A design for your project and a set of code compliant plans will cost from $65 to more than $150 per hour (rates vary by region and individual architect).
+Rates vary by region and individual architect.

 An addition, or other complicated project with lots of roof lines, really benefits from an architect’s vision and ability to visualize ideas three-dimensionally.
 So does an older home where you want to extend the existing historic look to new work.
 And, of course, so does a home where you want to make a one-of-a-kind statement.

 You’ll often see the initials “AIA” after an architect’s name.
 This indicates membership in the American Institute of Architects.
 Licensing of architects is a separate process that is administrated by each state.

 As project manager, an architect can keep an eye on the progression of work.
 They act not only as a point person to handle the inevitable problems that arise, but also as your advocate with the general contractor and the subcontractors.